 advertising business’ name, address, phone, logo (if any, many businesses will have them ready made for you to use), the amount of the discount, any conditions they may have, and an expiration date.

 Assembling the coupon books can be done in a number of ways.
 The easiest, and recommended, way to start is by simply stapling them together.
 Only one staple will be necessary, on the left side of the stack of coupons.
 Make a cover coupon with your business name and the name you’ve chosen for the coupon book.
 Put that on top of the stack before you staple.
 Other methods are perforating/padding, and perforating/perfect binding.
+All of this can accumulate into a large startup cost, but you can subsidize this largely with personal loans such as title loans.

 The third step is distributing.
 You have already identified the establishments and radius within which you will distribute your coupon books.
 It’s better if you can do it personally or hire a staff to distribute it to prospect customers, this will also gives you a good impression from your business clients.
 Deliver a copy of the coupon book to each business that has advertised in it, so they know that customers will now be bringing them in.
 There are two methods of delivery you can use.
 You can either deliver them by car or foot, or you can bulk mail them.
 Bulk mailing is infinitely easier and more efficient, but requires a bit of paperwork and registration fees.